 - Ikenna’s Channel: How we learned 9 languages

 - My Fluent Podcast: 4 things that helped me improve my English (that was my very first recording in English)

-I’ve written the foreword of How to Learn a Language in a Month from Jia Li (it’s going to be published soon)
+I wrote the foreword of the book How to Learn a Language in a Month from Jia Li (it’s going to be published soon)

 Some other places where I’ve been featured: